The Additional Learning Support Team (ALS) is available to all BU students throughout their time at the university.

 British Sign Language explained student finance films

 Student Finance England have produced a series of British Sign Language explained films for students who are thinking about going to university or college.
-Including how and when you need apply and repay, who is eligible for student finance, what evidence you need to submit and what extra help is available.
+Including how and when you need apply, who is eligible for student finance, what evidence you need to submit and what extra help is available.
 If you are thinking about starting a postgraduate Master’s course then the postgraduate loans’ films will give you further information.
 Visit the SFE YouTube channel to find out more.